ros-box/a2d2_to_ros/README.md

 Utilities for converting [A2D2 data sets](https://www.a2d2.audi/) to ROS bags.

-The idea is that there is an executuable for each sensor modality: camera, lidar, and bus.
+There is an executuable for each sensor modality: camera, lidar, and bus.
 Bag files are generated for these modalities independently.

 ## Step-by-step example